Partisan (military): Yugoslav

 The Yugoslav Partisans or the National Liberation Army (officially the National Liberation Army and Partisan Detachments of Yugoslavia), was Europe's most effective anti-Nazi resistance movement.
 It was led by the Communist Party of Yugoslavia during World War II.
 Its commander was Marshal Josip Broz Tito.
 They were a leading force in the liberation of their country during the People's Liberation War of Yugoslavia.

 By late 1944, the total forces of the Partisans numbered 650,000 men and women organized in four field armies and 52 divisions, which engaged in conventional warfare.
 By April 1945, the Partisans numbered over 800,000.

-Shortly before the end of the war, in March 1945, all resistance forces were reorganized into the regular armed force of Yugoslavia and renamed Yugoslav Army.
+Shortly before the end of the war, in March 1945, all resistance forces were reorganized into the regular armed force of Yugoslavia and renamed the Yugoslav Army.
 It would keep this name until 1951, when it was renamed Yugoslav People's Army.

 Postwar Yugoslavia was one of only two European countries that were largely liberated by its own forces during World War II.
 It received significant assistance from the Soviet Union during the liberation of Serbia, and substantial assistance from the Balkan Air Force from mid-1944, but only limited assistance, mainly from the British, prior to 1944.
-At the end of the war no foreign troops were stationed on its soil.
+At the end of the war, no foreign troops were stationed on its soil.
 Partly as a result, the country found itself halfway between the two camps at the onset of the Cold War.